pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 If you want to automatically restart pryv components upon a configuration update you can launch the `watch-config` script :

-    $ sudo ./watch-config --no-hup
+    sudo ./watch-config --no-hup

 To stop watching :

-    $ sudo ./watch-config --stop-watch
+    sudo ./watch-config --stop-watch

 ## Closing Remarks

-You should now have a working docker installation.
-You can test this by directing a browser at [https://sw.${DOMAIN}/access/register.html](https://sw.${DOMAIN}/access/register.html) and filling in the form.
+Please refer to the `Installation validation` document located in the [customer resource documents](https://api.pryv.com/customer-resources/#documents) to validate that your Pryv.io platform is up and running.

-If you need support, please contact your account manager @ Pryv.
+If you need support, please contact your technical account manager @ Pryv or open a ticket on [our helpdesk](https://pryv.com/helpdesk/).
 We're glad to help you with any questions you might have.